diversenok/Suspending-Techniques/Readme.md

 I wrote several tools that you can use to experiment and reproduce my observations:

- - **Suspend Tool** is a program that can suspend/freeze processes using several different methods.
+ - **SuspendTool** is a program that can suspend/freeze processes using several different methods.
 I will cover the techniques it implements in the next section.
- - **Mode Transition Monitor** is a program that detects all kernel-to-user mode transitions happening within a specific process.
+ - **ModeTransitionMonitor** is a program that detects all kernel-to-user mode transitions happening within a specific process.
 It achieves this by installing the Instrumentation Callback (see [slides by Alex Ionescu](https://github.com/ionescu007/HookingNirvana/blob/9e4e8e326b9dfd10a7410986486e567e5980f913/Esoteric%20Hooks.pdf) and a [blog post by Antonio Cocomazzi](https://splintercod3.blogspot.com/p/weaponizing-mapping-injection-with.html)) and counting its invocations.
- - **Inject Test Tool** is a program for injecting dummy threads (either directly or via a thread pool) into a process.
+ - **InjectTool** is a program for injecting dummy threads (either directly or via a thread pool) into a process.
  - **SuspendMe** is a test application that demonstrates several approaches for bypassing suspension.

 # Techniques

 ## Snapshot & Suspend Threads (Not Covered)

+### Idea
 It appears that the documented way to suspend a process is to snapshot the list of its threads via [CreateToolhelp32Snapshot](https://docs.microsoft.com/en-us/windows/win32/api/tlhelp32/nf-tlhelp32-createtoolhelp32snapshot) and then suspend each one of them using [SuspendThread](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-suspendthread).
 This approach sounds like a terrible idea for several reasons:

 1. It requires passing access checks on all target threads when obtaining their handles.